Caboolture Hospital encourages family and friends to visit patients during their stay.

-If you need to visit or stay outside of these hours, or if a patient needs or wants extra rest time, please speak with the Nurse Unit Manager who will help find a solution that is in the best interest of each patient.
-We ask all visitors to keep noise to a minimum.
-Children must be accompanied by an adult at all times.
+Quiet times are generally 2pm-3pm and 8pm-8am.
+If you need to visit or stay during these hours, or if a patient needs or wants extra rest time, please speak with the Nurse Unit Manager who will help find a solution that is in the best interest of each patient.

 Toilets, disabled toilets and baby change rooms are available in the hospital.
 Please ask staff or volunteers for the facility closest to you.